Swiss chard: Possible health benefits, uses, and risks

 Look for Swiss chard with firm, deep green leaves.
 Smaller leaves will be tenderer and have a milder flavor.
 Store chard in the refrigerator to keep fresh.

 Swiss chard can be enjoyed raw in salads or on sandwiches or wraps, braised, boiled, sautéed or added to soups and casseroles.

-Here are some tips to incorporate more Swiss chard into your daily routine:
+Here are some tips to incorporate more Swiss chard (leaves and stems) into the daily routine:

-- Add a handful of fresh Swiss chard to an omelet or scrambled eggs
+- Add a handful of fresh Swiss chard leaves to an omelet or scrambled eggs.

-- Throw a handful of Swiss chard into a fresh juice or smoothie before you blend
+- Throw a handful of Swiss chard leaves and stems into a fresh juice or smoothie before you blend.

-- Sauté Swiss chard in a small amount of extra-virgin olive oil and season with freshly ground black pepper and freshly grated Parmesan cheese.
-Eat as a side dish or top your baked potato
+- Sauté Swiss chard leaves and stems in a small amount of extra-virgin olive oil and season with freshly ground black pepper, minced garlic, and freshly grated Parmesan cheese.
+Eat as a side dish or as a baked potato topping.

-- Add Swiss chard to your salad, wrap, sandwich or flatbread.
+- Add Swiss chard to salads, wraps, sandwiches, or flatbreads.